-Assume you have an actual balance of \$100 and an available balance of \$100.
+- Assume you have an actual balance of \$100 and an available balance of \$100.
 (This means that all transactions have cleared and you have no pending transactions because you haven't used your account).
 Now, if you swipe your debit card at a restaurant for \$35, a hold will be placed on your account as the transaction is processed, and your available balance will be reduced to \$65.00.
-Your actual balance, however, remains \$100 until that transaction is actually posted to your account.

-Now assume that a week prior to the transaction at the restaurant, you had written a check to your friend for \$75.
-She cashes it while your available balance is \$65.00.
-This will cause an overdraft on your account because the check is for more than the available balance, even though the \$35 restaurant transaction has not yet posted to your account.
-The total transactions were \$35 (restaurant) + \$75 (check) = \$110, when your balance was only \$100.
-Once both transactions are posted to your account, your actual balance will be negative \$10 and your available balance will be \$0.00.
-You will need to deposit more money into your account to avoid further overdrafts and fees.

-Assume you just deposited a large check (over \$5,000) into your checking account this morning.
+Your actual balance, however, remains \$100 until that transaction is actually posted to your account. - Now assume that a week prior to the transaction at the restaurant, you had written a check to your friend for \$125.00.
+She cashes it while your actual balance is \$100.00.
+This will cause an overdraft on your account because the check is for more than the actual balance.
+The total transactions would be \$35.00 (restaurant) + \$125.00 (check) = \$160.00, when your actual balance was only \$100.00.
+Once both transactions are posted to your account, your actual balance will be a negative \$60.00 and your available balance will be \$0.00.
+You will need to deposit more money into your account to avoid further overdrafts and fees. - Assume you just deposited a large check (over \$5,000) into your checking account this morning.
 Under federal regulations, we can delay availability of those funds for a certain number of days.
 If we do so, we will notify you at the time you make the deposit.
 Until the deposited funds have cleared and the hold has been lifted, you will not have those funds as part of your available balance.
 So, if your available balance at the time you deposit a \$6,000 check is \$100, your available balance will still be \$100 until the hold is lifted.
 If you had written a check for \$4,000 last week and that check is posted before the hold on the \$6,000 deposit is lifted, an overdraft will occur.